 - salt and pepper to taste

 - Preheat oven to 350 degrees F. Spray a 9×13 baking dish or 2 quart casserole dish with cooking spray.

 - In a large skillet over medium heat cook the sausage until no longer pink.
 Add the chopped onion and cook until onions are soft.
 Remove from heat.
 Set aside.

-- In a large mixing bowl, combine eggs, whole kernel corn, cream style corn, sour cream and melted butter, diced tomatoes and chilies, cheese, and jalapeños.
+- In a large mixing bowl, combine eggs, whole kernel corn, cream style corn, sour cream, and melted butter, diced tomatoes and chilies, cheese, and jalapeños.
 Add in the drained sausage and onions.
 Stir in the corn muffin mix until just moistened.
 Pour into a large baking dish

-- Bake in a preheated 350 degrees F oven for 1 hour 15 minutes; or until an inserted knife comes out clean and the top is golden brown.
+- Bake in a preheated 350 degrees F oven for 45 minutes to an hour; or until an inserted knife comes out clean and the top is golden brown.
 Let stand for about 5 minutes before serving.

 This Corn Casserole With Sausage recipe was originally published on November 13, 2013, and republished November 7, 2018, with updated photos and additional information.